 3. Rename, copy, or delete steps

 When building your workflow, you may make mistakes and want to undo the action.
-This can be done easily with Octoparse as you can rename, open, copy, paste, and delete any steps by clicking the ellipsis icon.
+This can be done easily with Octoparse as you can rename, open, copy, paste, and delete any steps by clicking on the ellipsis icon.

 You can easily check the settings of each step by hovering your cursor over the workflow.
 For instance, you can check the URL of the current webpage, the wait time before each step, the data to be extracted, so on and so forth.

-5. Modify detailed settings of each step
+5. Modify detailed settings for each step